 Even more games for younger kids

-Carry on reading to see what other board games we enjoy playing as a family.
+Carry on reading to see what are the best family board games for 8 year olds.

 Ghost Blitz is a great game that we continue to play years later, it is great for older kids, little kids, and the entire family.
 Interestingly though we have found that younger kids have much faster reflexes!

 Check out our detailed Ghost Blitz review here for more information, but we really love it.

 The aim of Igloo Mania is to get Parka Pete to remain in place.
 The game is over as soon as he is knocked down and the loser is the person with the most ice blocks (normally the one who knocks Parka Pete down!).

 There are penguins with picks that are used to gently remove each ice block and you take it in turns to take one block out.
 Hoping no more fall outside of the dome, because if they do they are added to your pile.
 The age of this is 5+ and is suitable for 2-4 players.